Zaza-Managadze/Waste-of-tim/Problem2.README.md

 # If you don't want to waste your time, don't solve this problem.

 ## 2) (yeah, I skipped the 1st one):<br />
-In this problem you'll have to face a very easy problem that's not even worth solving, but you can try anyway if you have nothing to do.<br />
+This problem is not worth wasting time on, but you can try anyway if you have nothing to do.<br />
 You have a CountDown component that displays the time left untile a given deadline with the following format: **Days:Hours:Minutes:Seconds**.
 The trailing zeros can be discarded.
 For example, if there are 0 days 0 hours, M minutes, and S seconds left, then you should display the time as follows **M:S**.<br />
 You have two tasks:<br/>
 ### 1.